What is Meniscus Surgery?

 How is Meniscus Surgery Performed?

-The goal of meniscus repair surgery is to preserve the meniscus if possible.
+The goal of torn meniscus surgery is to preserve the meniscus if possible.
 Meniscus repair is the treatment of choice when the tear is located within the red zone, where blood supply is adequate for healing.
 When the injury is in the white zone or along the inner rim of the meniscus where blood supply is absent, repair is not recommended, as the tissue will not heal even if repaired.
 Healing requires blood supply.
 For inner rim tears, torn flaps are removed arthroscopically while preserving all of the remaining meniscus.

 - Arthroscopic All-inside Meniscus Repair: A tiny medical camera, known as the arthroscope, is inserted into the knee.
 The tissue around the tear is abraded in order to incite some bleeding and increase the healing environment.
 The tear is then sutured together by deploying several suture devices across the tear.
 These all inside suture devices are designed such that when the suture is tensioned, the suture shortens thus reapproximating the tissue back together.
 These devices come preloaded with self securing knots so that the surgeon only has to tension the device properly.
 Because meniscus tears are slow to heal, non-absorbable sutures are used, but your body often grows tissue over the suture material with time.